Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Impacts of different surface fields

 \subsection{Different inputs, different performances}

 We now generally compare the U-Net performance under different inputs.
 We denote the ITs generated from our U-Nets (hereafter ``generated") as $h^{\text{gen}}_{\cos}$ and $h^{\text{gen}}_{\sin}$, which are the U-Net's attempted reconstructions of reference fields, $h^{\text{sim}}_{\cos}$ and $h^{\text{sim}}_{\sin}$, defined in \eqref{eq:eularian filtering1} -- \eqref{eq:eularian filtering2}; note the different superscripts, where ``gen" and ``sim" are shorthand for ``generated" and ``simulated" respectively.
-A snapshot in the mid-jet region generated from each Configuration compared against the reference are shown in Figure~\ref{fig:Unet_tossh} for visual references.
+A snapshot in the mid-jet region generated from each Configuration compared against the reference are shown in Fig.~\ref{fig:Unet_tossh} for visual references.
 A visual inspection already suggests that some configurations perform better than others.

-To quantify these impressions, here we evaluate two skill metrics between reference and generated fields: \begin{itemize} \item the correlation coefficient $\Upsilon$, which rewards features in the generated images that vary linearly with the reference fields, and \item the coefficient of determination $R_2$, which detects mismatches in overall magnitudes, or outliers where mismatches are large point-wise. \end{itemize} The ranges for $\Upsilon$ and $R_2$ are $[-1, 1]$ and $(-\infty,1]$ respectively, with values closer to $1$ indicating better alignment between the generated and reference fields.
+To quantify these impressions, here we evaluate two skill metrics between reference and generated fields: \begin{itemize} \item the correlation coefficient $\Upsilon$, which rewards features in the generated images that vary linearly with the reference fields\ch{; its formal definition is

+where $a$ and $b$ stand for the generated and reference fields respectively, the brackets or $\Sigma$ denote taking sample mean over or summing over all grid points (and snapshots, if aggregated) considered,} and \item the coefficient of determination $\ch{R^2}$, which detects mismatches in overall magnitudes, or outliers where mismatches are large point-wise\ch{; its formal definition is } \end{itemize} The ranges for $\Upsilon$ and $\ch{R^2}$ are $[-1, 1]$ and $(-\infty,1]$ respectively, with values closer to $1$ indicating better alignment between the generated and reference fields.

 At each $t$ in the testing data, we apply a trained U-Net to the input snapshot to obtain $\left(h^{\text{gen}}_{\cos}(x,y,t), h^{\text{gen}}_{\sin}(x,y,t)\right)$, which is then flattened into a one-dimensional array.
-We do the same for $\left(h^{\text{sim}}_{\cos}(x,y,t), h^{\text{sim}}_{\sin}(x,y,t)\right)$. $\Upsilon$ and $R_2$ are computed between these two one-dimensional arrays at each $t$, and then averaged over all $t$.
+We do the same for $\left(h^{\text{sim}}_{\cos}(x,y,t), h^{\text{sim}}_{\sin}(x,y,t)\right)$. $\Upsilon$ and $\ch{R^2}$ are computed between these two one-dimensional arrays at each $t$, and then averaged over all $t$.